paulrouget/servo-embedding-api/README.md

 ## DOM API

+This is for later, but this is the kind of DOM API we want to be able to build on top of the Servo embedding API.

 - brings declarativeness
-- built on top of low level API, user land
+- built on top of low level API, "user land"
 - except for viewport frame coordinates (coordinate in the document) which will come from top level document layout
 - same for the frozen pipeline rendering
 - we will need DOM mutation